-UT Southwestern Medical Center’s Inpatient Rehabilitation Program is one of the nation's premier neurological hospital treatment centers, specializing in spinal cord injuries, central nervous system difficulties, and trauma.
+UT Southwestern Medical Center’s Inpatient Rehabilitation Program is one of the nation's premier neurological hospital treatment centers specializing in stroke, spinal cord injuries, brain injuries, amputations, and others.
+Our physicians are board-certified in physical medicine and rehabilitation while our therapists and nurses have specialty training in various areas of rehabilitation.

 Helping Patients Achieve Independence